 Pollutants in urban stormwater flow directly into our rivers, lakes and streams.
 That’s right, it doesn’t pass through treatment plant facilities as with storm sewer systems and septic systems.
 That’s because storm drains need to quickly route rainwater off impervious surfaces.
 With parking lots and rooftops in urban areas, this helps prevent flooding.

 There are many benefits to keeping water-bodies free of harmful contaminants like anti-freeze, motor oil, and heavy metals.
-Besides protecting public health and ensuring clean drinking water supplies, other positive effects include safeguarding delicate wetland ecosystems and aquatic life, as well as conservation of water resources.
+Besides protecting public health and ensuring clean drinking water supplies, other positive effects of storm-water pollution prevention include safeguarding delicate wetland ecosystems and aquatic life, as well as conservation of water resources.

 How your facility can prevent and control the spread of stormwater pollutants

 There are different federal regulations for stormwater discharge, depending on the application — be it industrial, construction, municipal, or transportation.
 But no matter what sort of work you do at your facility, implementing best management practices is key to preventing and controlling the spread of contaminants through stormwater runoff.

 One simple way to control what passes into the water system is monitoring your drainage.
 Effective drain and stormwater management ensures runoff goes where you want it and that you filter it before it leaves your facility.

 Here are some other tips and options for your business to consider:

 On build sites, preventing loose soil or building materials from entering drainage systems is key.
 Storm drain filter inserts can be very effective and affordable solutions to stop those pollutants.
 These units quickly insert into the drain grate to keep sediment, litter, and debris out of stormwater systems.

 Of course, you can only filter out pollutants when you can direct runoff into storm drains!
 If you have rain water going all the wrong ways, you can use spill containment berm dikes to reroute water outfalls where you want it to go.